What is Change Failure Rate?

 Example Change Failure Rate chart – Plandek DORA metrics dashboard

-The calculation of Change Failure Rate requires surfacing data from CI/CD tools (e.g. Jenkins, CircleCI).
-This is done via an analytics plug-in or via an end-to-end delivery metrics dashboard like Plandek (www.plandek.com).
+The calculation of Change Failure Rate requires organisations to surface data from CI/CD tools (e.g. Jenkins, CircleCI).
+This is done via an analytics plug-in or via an end-to-end delivery metrics dashboard like Plandek’s LiveView.

 Example Change Failure Rate drill-down chart – Plandek DORA metrics dashboard

-Plandek’s powerful filtering enables you to analyse your Change Failure Rate by a number of different dimensions in order to reduce it.
-These include: branch, pipeline, portfolio, programme, repository and team.
+Plandek’s powerful filtering enables Change Failure Rate analysis by a number of different dimensions – such as branch, pipeline, portfolio, programme, repository and team – in order to reduce it.

 Key use cases

-Change Failure Rate is particularly important for organisations looking to increase delivery velocity (reduce Lead Time) -e.g.:
+Change Failure Rate is particularly important for organisations that intend to increase delivery velocity and reduce Lead Time.
+This often includes:

-- large scale delivery capabilities with distributed teams (onshore, offshore, contractor, inhouse) and potentially a higher turnover of engineering talent
+- organisations with large-scale delivery capabilities who utilise distributed teams (onshore, offshore, contractor, inhouse) and may have high engineer turnover.

 Reducing Change Failure Rate will reduce overall Lead Time and increase software delivery velocity and quality.

-Google and the DevOps Research & Assessment organization put out a study each year based on a very large survey of DevOps professionals worldwide.
+Google and the DevOps Research & Assessment group publish a study each year based on a worldwide survey of DevOps professionals.
 Teams are tiered depending on their relative performance.

-Below is the breakdown for Change Failure Rate in the 2019 data.
+Below is the Change Failure Rate breakdown from the 2019 survey.

 Plandek is a global leader in software delivery metrics and analytics, recognised by Gartner as a top nine global vendor in their DevOps Value Stream Management Market Guide (published in Sept 2020).